The Value of Donated Property Is in the Eye of the Marketplace

-For example, you may have paid $2,000 for a top-of-the-line computer in 2012.
+For example, you may have paid $2,000 for a top-of-the-line laptop in 2018.
 But that computer certainly isn't worth $2,000 anymore because it's no longer top of the line.
 It may still have some value, though.

 A documented arm's-length offer to buy the property close to the contribution date may help prove its value to the IRS.
 The offer must have been made by an independent, unrelated party willing and able to complete the transaction.

 2. Comparable sales.
 The sales price of a property similar to the donated property often is critical in determining FMV.
-The weight that the IRS gives to a comparable sale depends on:
+The weight that the IRS gives to a comparable sale depends on the:

-- The degree of similarity between the property sold and the donated property,
+- Degree of similarity between the property sold and the donated property,

-- The time of the sale (whether it was close to the valuation date),
+- Time of the sale (whether it was close to the valuation date),

-- The circumstances of the sale (was it at arm's length?), and
+- Circumstances of the sale (was it at arm's length?), and

-- The market conditions at the time of the sale.
+- Market conditions at the time of the sale.

 Gifts of Inventory

-Special rules apply to donations of food inventory to a qualified organization.
-The food you donate must be wholesome and intended for human consumption even if it may not be marketable at the time of the donation.
+Special rules apply to donations of food inventory.
+The food donated must be wholesome and intended for human consumption even if it may not be marketable at the time of the donation.
 A business may get a tax deduction that includes up to one-half of the profit margin it would have received if the food had been sold on the date of the donation.
-For assistance with the detailed calculations, check with your tax adviser.
+For assistance with the detailed calculations, check with your tax advisor.

 An Important Reminder

 Even if a donor can't take a tax deduction for a non-cash or in-kind donation (usually a piece of tangible property or property rights), you may need to record the donation on your financial statements.
-Recognize such donations (including the donation of services) at their fair value, or what it would cost if your not-for-profit were to buy the donation outright from an unrelated third party.
+Recognize such donations, including the donation of services, at their fair value, or what it would cost if your nonprofit were to buy the donation outright from an unrelated third party.